-The projected benefits of the MS in Global Health and Bioethics are to prepare graduates of the program to:
+The projected benefits of the MD/MS in Global Health and Bioethics are to prepare graduates of the program to:

-- Assume leadership, advocacy, research, education and service roles in the emerging fields of global health and global bioethics/international research ethics. - Implement and evaluate programs and policies focused on improvement of health for both local and global underserved communities. - Identify social determinants of health, including behavioral, environmental, cultural, economic and political factors. - Understand how these determinants of health contribute to local and global inequities in health, and work to remedy them in more culturally competent and effective ways. - Understand and manage ethical issues involved in research, education, policy and clinical service in a global health setting. - Utilize the above unique knowledge and skills to deliver culturally competent health services to underserved populations in Florida and the United States. - Through such training, FAU COM's MS degree graduates will develop: a) longstanding partnerships with local and global underserved communities; and b) the special knowledge, skills and experience including cultural competency to improve the effectiveness of their health services for such ethnic and socioeconomic communities. - This training program can thus positively quantitatively and qualitatively impact the economic development of South Florida and Florida in fundamental ways.
-For example, because our MS graduates will be uniquely well equipped to provide targeted and culturally competent health services to both local and global underserved communities, this can improve Florida's health economics by: a) better attending to low cost preventive care; b) better ensuring compliance with health & wellness regimens tailored to particular ethnic and socioeconomic communities; thus c) lessening reliance on higher cost acute/ emergency room care; and d) otherwise avoiding unwarranted expenditures often associated with Florida's underserved communities.
+- Assume leadership, advocacy, research, education and service roles in the emerging fields of global health and global bioethics/international research ethics. - Implement and evaluate programs and policies focused on improvement of health for both local and global underserved communities. - Identify social determinants of health, including behavioral, environmental, cultural, economic and political factors. - Understand how these determinants of health contribute to local and global inequities in health, and work to remedy them in more culturally competent and effective ways. - Understand and manage ethical issues involved in research, education, policy and clinical service in a global health setting. - Utilize the above unique knowledge and skills to deliver culturally competent health care to underserved populations in Florida and the United States. - With their unique training, FAU COM's MD/MS dual degree graduates in particular will: a) likely pursue a residency in a primary care specialty; and b) be especially well suited to remain in South Florida/Florida and improve health services offered to the local/regional community. - Through such training, FAU COM's MD/MS dual degree graduates will develop: a) longstanding partnerships with local and global underserved communities; and b) the special knowledge, skills and experience including cultural competency to improve the effectiveness of their health services for such ethnic and socioeconomic communities. - This training program can thus positively quantitatively and qualitatively impact the cconomic development of South Florida and Florida in fundamental ways.
+For example, because our MD/MS graduates will be uniquely well equipped to provide targeted and culturally competent health services to both local and global underserved communities, this can improve Florida's health economics by: a) better attending to low cost preventive care; b) better ensuring compliance with health & wellness regimens tailored to particular ethnic and socioeconomic communities; thus c) lessening reliance on higher cost acute/ emergency room care; and d) otherwise avoiding unwarranted expenditures often associated with Florida's underserved communities.

 As indicated above, South Florida is notable for its unique and varying mosaic of ethnic communities and cultural groups.
 The region's patients, families and students include new immigrants, assimilated immigrants and established Florida residents.
 Minority and international students make up more than 40% of the student body at FAU, which consistently ranks in the top 30 universities nationally in student-body diversity.
 South Florida and FAU's rich ethnic and socioeconomic demographics offer unique opportunities to explore and develop health professional excellence through diversity.
-These factors challenge and call for FAU COM MS graduates to be equipped with heightened cultural competency, to better serve patients, families and communities in our local region, the nation and around the globe.
+These factors challenge and call for FAU COM graduates to be equipped with heightened cultural competency, to better serve and care for patients in our local community, the nation and around the globe.